drawingjourney/drawingjourney.github.io/_posts/2018-05-17-portrait-painting-postmortem.md

 ## Reference

-The first step of the process is to find something to paint.
+The first step of my process is to find something to paint!

 I'm a [Pinterest][pinterest] user (read: addict), so that's where I usually go to find reference.